-Your Full-Service, One-Stop Shop for Emergency Lighting Services in North Carolina, South Carolina, Georgia & Virginia
+Your Full-Service, One-Stop Shop for Emergency Lighting Services in North Carolina, South Carolina & Georgia

 Most businesses have illuminated exit signs and simple lighting devices that contain a small backup battery to light the way if a power outage occurs during a fire or other emergency.
 These devices are considered your emergency lighting system.

 Did you know you’re required to regularly test the bulbs and backup batteries in your emergency lights?
 Unifour Fire & Safety is here to educate you on emergency lighting testing protocols to keep your building safe and code-compliant.

 What’s Required for Emergency Lighting in the Southeast?

 Various life-safety and fire codes outline emergency lighting requirements, one of which is to test your emergency lights regularly.
 Here’s what’s required: